lindybriggs/Team-Profile-Generator/README.md

 * A sample HTML file generated using your application.

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

----
-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.